1st Maine Cavalry Regiment: Battle of Aldie

-Just east of the village Kilpatrick's division led by 1st Massachusetts had driven COL Thomas T. Munford's's pickets back upon initial contact through the town.
-Around the same time, the rest of Munford's brigade under the COL Williams Carter Wickham arrived at Dover Mills, a small hamlet on the Little River west of Aldie where the U.S. forces realized that Munford's regiments outnumbered them.
+Just east of the village Kilpatrick's division led by 1st Massachusetts had driven Col. Thomas T. Munford's's pickets back upon initial contact through the town.
+Around the same time, the rest of Munford's brigade under the Col. Williams Carter Wickham arrived at Dover Mills, a small hamlet on the Little River west of Aldie where the U.S. forces realized that Munford's regiments outnumbered them.
 The rebels set up a position west of the town that controlled the road leading from it.
-Wickham ordered COL Thomas L. Rosser to take the 5th Virginia to locate a campsite closer to Aldie.
+Wickham ordered Col. Thomas L. Rosser to take the 5th Virginia to locate a campsite closer to Aldie.
 As they moved east, they ran into and easily drove back Kilpatrick's right flank regiment, the 1st Massachusetts, through Aldie to the main Union body.
 Rosser pulled back through town and deployed west along a ridge that covered the two roads leading out of Aldie and waited the arrival of Munford.
-As Rosser withdrew west, he repulsed a swift counterattack by 1st Massachusetts and 4th New York securing his hold on the Ashby's Gap Turnpike with a sharpshooter detachment under CAPT Boston behind a stonewall east of the William Adam farmhouse at the foot of the hill at Snicker's Gap.
+As Rosser withdrew west, he repulsed a swift counterattack by 1st Massachusetts and 4th New York securing his hold on the Ashby's Gap Turnpike with a sharpshooter detachment under Capt.
+Boston behind a stonewall east of the William Adam farmhouse at the foot of the hill at Snicker's Gap.

 Kilpatrick then turned his attention towards the Snicker's Gap Turnpike.
 As Mumford brought forward the 1st, 2nd, 3rd, and 4th Virginia Cavalry, an artillery duel ensued.
 A furious fight erupted, which at first went in favor of Munford as Federal charges were met, stopped, and then forced back by the withering volley of sharpshooters entrenched along a stone wall.
 The 1st Massachusetts Cavalry was trapped in a blind curve on the west of Snicker's Gap Turnpike and was mauled, losing 198 of 294 men in the eight companies that were engaged.
 Gregg sent the 1st Maine to the left to report to Kilpatrick on his left.
 When Gregg found himself actively engaged in close combat on the east side of the hill at Snicker's Gap Turnpike, he recalled the 1st Maine ordering them to wheel right and attack over the crest with sabers drawn.
-Douty had only six companies with him as four under LTC Smith had gone too far west to recall.
+Douty had only six companies with him as four under Lt.
+Col. Smith had gone too far west to recall.

 As Douty formed the companies, they were met by Kilpatrick and the withdrawing 1st Massachusetts: